quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-onClick | func | Optional onClick handler for the form element. onReset | func | Reset handler.
-If you define an `onReset` handler, you have to execute `formConfig.root.reset()` yourself.
-The default behaviour without `onReset` property is to reset the root observable. onSubmit | func | Submit handler to receive the current formConfig with the root observable as-is.
-If you define an onSubmit handler, you have to execute `formConfig.root.submit()` or `formConfig.root.reset()` yourself.
-The default behaviour without `onSubmit` property is to submit the root observable. options | Form options | Form options.
+id | string | Optional pass-through id attribute for the form element. onClick | func | Optional onClick handler for the form element. onReset | func | Reset handler.
+The default behaviour is to do re-clone the original value onSubmit | func | Submit handler to receive the current formConfig with the root observable as-is.
+The default behavior is to do nothing as the (cloned) root object is already updated. options | Form options | Form options.
 Options here overwrite options inherited from a FormConfigProvider schema | instance of InputSchema or object | schema to use for this form type | string | form base type.
 If it is not defined, a type prop must be given on all Fields.